Most Controversial Presidents of the United States of America

 Carter was probably the most mundane president we've ever had.
 I was in the military when he decided to cut government spending.
 His answer was to cut the military with his Fat Boy program.
 He gave people very little time to get down to their specified weight, or they were discharged.
 Military retirement at 50% of your base pay requires 20 years of service.
 There were guys with almost enough time to retire who were severed from the military and lost their retirement.

-John F. Kennedy John Fitzgerald Kennedy (May 29th, 1917 - November 22, 1963) commonly referred to by his initials JFK, was an American politician who served as the 35th President of the United States from January 1961 until his assassination.
-The Cuban Missile Crisis, The Bay of Pigs Invasion, the Nuclear Test Ban... read more
+John F. Kennedy John Fitzgerald Kennedy (May 29, 1917 - November 22, 1963), commonly known as JFK, was the 35th President of the United States, serving from January 1961 until his assassination.
+His presidency was marked by the Cuban Missile Crisis (October 1962), the Bay of Pigs Invasion (April 1961), the signing... read more

 JFK may be the only Democratic president who cared as much for his country as he did for his party.
 By today's standards, he would be considered a conservative.
 You'll never hear a Democrat say anything like Ask not what your country can do for you, but ask what you can do for your country.
 Nowadays, they're too busy pandering for everyone's vote.
 All people have to do is look at the history of JFK.
 He's the only Democratic president to ask for a meaningful tax cut.
 He got it posthumously.